meghanachary/my-mvp-repo/README.md

   DB_PASS=YOURPASSWORD
 ```

 - 4. Run `npm run migrate` in a new terminal window in the project folder of this repository.
-This will create a table called 'favorites' in the database.
+This will create a table called 'topics' in the database.